Our approach to human rights

 How we integrate human rights within our business

-We recognise that improving labour standards in the supply chain is a shared responsibility and in general our view is that the cost of doing business responsibly in any supply base should be integrated wherever possible into the final cost of goods, rather than an additional ‘bolt-on’.
+We recognise that improving labour standards in the supply chain is a shared responsibility and in general our view is that the cost of doing business responsibly in any supply base should be integrated wherever possible into the final cost of goods, rather than being an additional ‘bolt-on’.
 Our new human rights strategy, which is being initially rolled out by Tesco UK, includes a clearer focus on the integration of our human rights agenda into purchasing practices, including tackling any unfair trading practices.
 We use our human rights due diligence process to help us decide which suppliers to source from and how to reward existing supplier’s performance on human rights.

 The effectiveness of our approach of course depends on us treating suppliers fairly ourselves and building open and trusted relationships.
 For more information about how we are doing this, please read: